dr-jam/FactoryExercise/README.md

 ## Stage 3: Factories and Specifications

+Your task is to create factories that generate shields and projectiles via specification classes.
+These generated items should be insantiated as `GameObjects`.
+Use shield and projectile placeholders in the Unity project as a guide for how they should interact with the scene.

+### Stage 3.1: Specific Construction

+This task has the following objectivse:
+1. Create a `ShieldFactory` and a `ProjectileFactory` using the factory design pattern.
+2. You need to create `ShieldSpec` and `ProjectileSpec` classes whose only role is to hold a specification to be used by your factory.
+These type of data classes typically only have properties and no methods.
+3. Your factories `Build` function should take a specification class as a parameter and should Instantiate a new `GameObject` based on the specification.
+4. Your factories should be able `GenerateRandomShield`s and `GenerateRandomProjectile`s with properies within the stated specification ranges.

 The automated factories in Aegis largely build to external specifications.
 Specifications consists of the following values and ranges:

 Shield Specifications: